homearanya/satrails/src/pages/about/index.md

               water resources.
           - text: Spekboom Tours was established as an extension of her passions and way of life.
 After spending many happy months backpacking around SE Asia, South America, Europe and South Africa.
-As a recently qualified as a nature tour guide she is eager to share her knowledge and love for the KZN Midlands area with you.
-With spectacular hiking and cycling trails in her backyard of Howick she is often out exploring which may explain why she may be a little breathless when she answers her phone !
+As a qualified nature tour guide she is eager to share her knowledge and love for the KZN Midlands area with you.
+She is often out exploring which may explain why she may be a little breathless when she answers her phone !
       heading1: Julia Invernizzi
       image:
         alt: Julia Colvin